Iam4lex/aws-certified/exams.md

 **Explanation:** Enterprise Support customers have access to a Technical Account Manager (TAM) who provides technical guidance and assistance to help plan and build solutions using best practices.
 </details>

-...

-## How to Contribute

-If you find any issues or have suggestions for new questions, feel free to create a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.